 Several months ago, a mama commented on a post I wrote promoting Redmond Trading Company’s “Earthpaste,” saying that she had recently ordered some for her child but was greatly disappointed when she saw the proposition 65 warning label on the tube saying it contained lead.
 She said she couldn’t let her child brush his teeth with a toothpaste containing lead and wanted to know why I would promote such a product.

-This argument against bentonite clay toothpastes has been around for a while, and there are some pretty strong voices on both sides.
+This argument against using lead-containing bentonite clay has been around for a while, and there are some pretty strong voices on both sides.

-Lead is a mineral found deep in the earth’s crust, and it can be found in the air, water, and soil as well as common everyday things we’re exposed to.
-In the past, it’s been mostly used in things like paints, water pipes, batteries, gas, cosmetics, toys, and even in the food we eat (United States Environmental Protection Agency, n.d.).
+Lead is a mineral found deep in the earth’s crust as well as the air, water, soil, and other everyday things we’re exposed to.
+It’s found in varying levels in products such as paints, water pipes, batteries, gas, cosmetics, toys, and even in the food we eat (United States Environmental Protection Agency, n.d.).

-If you’re curious to know what your child’s lead level is you can request a lead screening at your doctor’s office.
+If you’re curious to know what your or your child’s lead level is, you can request a lead screening at your doctor’s office.
 Just keep in mind that these tests rarely detect lead levels under 25 micrograms unless they are sent off for further testing (Agency for Toxic Substances and Disease Registry, n.d.).

 Is It True??
 There’s Lead In Bentonite Clay?

 Now that we know a bit about lead and how it affects our health, let’s move on to the big question.
 Is there lead in bentonite clay and Earthpaste?

 Simply put — yes.
 There is a small amount of lead in bentonite clay, Earthpaste’s primary ingredient (Redmond Trading, n.d.; Advanced Laboratories, 2017).
 While I couldn’t find any evidence, I do wonder if trace amounts of lead can be found in all types of clay, seeing how clay is mined out of the earth.
 If you have an answer to this question, feel free to email and share it with me.